 Number of rejected open or close orders in live trading, due to lack or market liquidity, broker connection failure, market closures, holidays, or other reasons.

-Open position of the current asset.
-The difference of long and short lots of
+The variables hold the difference of long and short open lots of

-open real trades, virtual trades in virtual hedging
+real trades (LotsPool), virtual trades in virtual hedging

-mode, and phantom trades.
+mode (LotsVirtual), and phantom trades (LotsPhantom).
 Only for the underlying, not for positions of

 options and combos.